 - Lay out your chopped veggies in assembly line order.
 Place a cutting board in the center.

-- Pour about 1 cup of warm water in a round cake pan.
-Place one of the spring roll rice wraps in the war water, making sure the entire wrap gets wet.
-When you remove it from the water it should collapse a little in the middle just a little.
-I've found it can still be even a little firm as long as it's moist around the edges.
+- Prepare rice papers: Pour 1 cup of warm water in a round cake pan.
+Place one of the spring roll rice wraps in the warm water, making sure the entire wrap gets wet.
+When you remove it from the water, it should collapse a little in the middle.
+It can be a little firm as long as it's moist around the edges.

-- Place the wet wrap on your cutting board.
+- Fill rice papers: Place the wet wrap on a cutting board.
 Place a few pieces of each of the vegetables in the center of the rice paper.
-Add a few sprigs of the watercress and some of the bean noodles.
-Finish it with a slice or two of avocado and TofuBake slices.
-Drizzle with a little peanut sauce.
+Add some greens, noodles, avocado, and tofu to each.

-- Turn the bottom and top edges of the rice wrap up over the vegetables.
+- Wrap rice papers: Turn the bottom and top edges of the rice wrap up over the vegetables.
 Beginning on the left side, turn the wrap very tightly and roll it (very similar to a burrito).
 Place the finished vegetable roll in a pan and continue on to your next roll.